lanl/scico/docs/source/style.rst

 Typing
 ~~~~~~

-The following are docstring-specific usages that must be explained before going into the creation of said docstrings:
+The following are docstring-specific usages that `numpy's parameter conventions <https://numpydoc.readthedocs.io/en/latest/format.html#parameters>`_ suggests before going into the creation of said docstrings:

 - Always enclose variables in single backticks.
 - For the parameter types, be as precise as possible, do not use backticks.